simondilhas/practice_circle/docs/howto/organize/creating_a_circle.md

 ## Checklist for Founding Members

 ### Before First Meeting
-- [ ] Read Manifesto, Charta, and Practice Introduction
+- [ ] Read Manifesto and Practice Introduction
 - [ ] Secure a space and set a time
 - [ ] Gather 6+ interested people
 - [ ] Share documents with all members